Tannukr/Flask_Assignment/README.md

     - `degree_certificate` (file), `id_proof` (file)

 - `/admin-dashboard`
-  - Lists all applications with status.
+  - Lists all applications with full details and status.
   - For Pending, you can Approve/Reject.
-On approval, a PDF is emailed to the student.
+On approval, the student can view/download the offer letter.

 ---